Contract Management Services: Basics and Best Practices

 Tips for Getting Started with Contract Management Services

 Gather all of your contracts.
 The first thing you should do when preparing to take advantage of contract management services is to locate and gather all contracts across your organization.
-If you don’t know where your contracts are currently located, or you aren’t able to access all of them, it will be difficult to reap the benefits of a centralized contract repository, one of the foundational components of a contract management solution.
+If you don’t know where your contracts are currently located, or you aren’t able to access all of them, it will be difficult to reap the benefits of a centralized contract repository, one of the foundational components of a CLM software.
 If necessary, work with colleagues across your company to compile all corporate agreements into one location so you can easily upload your contracts to the repository once you have a contract management service in place.

 Talk to key stakeholders.
 Before getting too far down the road with any contract management service, you’ll want to be sure you have input from stakeholders who will either be impacted by the new process or have a voice in determining how contract management success will be measured.
 It’s important that teams are on the same page as far as goals and expectations before investing in a service that often requires significant time and financial resources to implement.

 Identify and prioritize your challenges and opportunities.
 Contract management services vary significantly from one provider to the next, and different solutions specialize in solving for various stages of the contract lifecycle.
 Because of these differences, identifying your greatest challenges and opportunities and searching for services that are best equipped to address those specific areas will prevent your team from wasting money on the wrong solution.